Letter of Intent for School Admission (UK)

 For state-funded schools, the standard application process is coordinated by the local authority using a Common Application Form.
 Parents list up to five school preferences (the exact number varies by local authority), and offers are made on National Offer Day.
 For secondary schools, National Offer Day is 1 March each year; for primary schools, it is 16 April.
 However, in-year transfers (moving a child to a different school outside the normal admissions round) and applications to independent schools follow entirely different processes.

-A letter of intent is most impactful in three specific contexts: independent school applications (where the letter is an expected element of a holistic assessment of the family); grammar school entry (where applicants exceeding the selection threshold are ranked by criteria, and a supporting letter may address proximity or siblings); and school admission appeals, where a persuasive and well-evidenced letter strengthens an appeal bundle presented to an independent panel.
+A letter of intent is most impactful in three specific contexts: independent school applications (where the letter is an expected element of a complete assessment of the family); grammar school entry (where applicants exceeding the selection threshold are ranked by criteria, and a supporting letter may address proximity or siblings); and school admission appeals, where a persuasive and well-evidenced letter strengthens an appeal bundle presented to an independent panel.

 When Do You Need a Letter of Intent for School Admission (UK)?